stat545ubc-2023/mda-jcforward/mda_deliverable2.md

 Graph 4: **Comparison of Flow Rates between Extreme Types**

--   With two dominant peaks, one at low flow rates and another around 200, it suggests that there are two primary behaviors or events that lead to these peaks in the maximum extreme type
+-   With two peaks, one at low flow rates and another at around 200, it suggests that there are two primary behaviors or events that lead to these peaks in the maximum extreme type
 -   Refining the research question: Because of the peak at the 200 flow mark for the maximum extreme type, are there specific conditions, events, or anomalies during those periods?